 Pelican Beach is closed to overnight use October 1, 2009 until Memorial Day weekend of 2010.
 In 2010 and beyond, overnight camping will be permitted from Memorial Day weekend through Labor Day weekend.
 Within a good dayâ€™s distance from Anacortes, Pelican Beach is a great first night out campsite.
 This siteâ€™s location is protected from the common southwesterly onshore breezes and has great views of the Cascades and eastern San Juan Islands.
 750 foot high Eagle Cliff dominates the north end of the island and is a great spot to view sunsets.

-Location: Pelican Beach is on the eastern side of the northern end of Cypress Island.
+Location: Pelican Beach is on the E side of the N end of Cypress Island.

 Hazards: Watch for rip currents as you pass Cypress Head if approaching from Anacortes or southern Guemes Island.